 - 1 tablespoon coconut milk

 - Either using an immersion blender or using your blender, blend the soup until smooth and creamy.
+Add toppings and serve.

 This recipe was originally published on November 4, 2017.
 Since then, it’s been freshened up with new pictures, commentary, and made even more delicious!